Fakerallen/thingpark-iot-flow-js-driver/README.md

 The `point` represents a value that could be extracted from a `thing`.
 It maps directly with a sensor, an actuator or a configuration variable.
 It is defined by an `id`, a `unitId` and a `type`.
 The `point` extracted by the driver is composed of a list of point in values (although most of the time there is only one of them).

+One of two properties `record` or `records` must present according to your needs.

-It has a mandatory property `record` that represents the actual value of the point.
+`record` that represents the actual value of the point.
 The `record` can be a string, number, or an array.
 There is two cases where a record can be an array:
 - The point extracted contains different values.
 - The point extracted define a geolocation value where the first element of the array is the latitude, and the second is the longitude.

+`records` represents different values of the same point, in different timestamp.
+`records` is an array of `object` where each object has a mandatory `eventTime` and a `value` .
+The `value` represents the actual value of the point at the given `eventTime`.

 The points defined in each driver must follow a predefined ontology of units if exist.
 You can find more information in [driver definition](#driver-definition) section.